-- Google Chrome Extension (my favourite)
+- Google Chrome Extension (discontinued)

 Since I found QuieTube I feel a lot better to send my students YouTube links.
 Especially with children it is important to eliminate distractions right from the start.
 Of course it also helps adults if they can devote all of their focus to one thing and one thing only.